klizhentas/notes/culture.md

 This is a good way to signal that company cares about people being polite and professinal to each other.

 I would argue again, that these should not be some differentiating company culture principles, but these are in fact basic society moral principles reinforced by companies that care and translated to work environment terms.

+I have a suspicion that many companies get away with their corporate cultures, because they simply pick (sometimes randomly) one of the basic society principles and apply it universally.
+People who work at those companies of course agree with not hiring jerks, avoiding bullshit or caring about customers and simply play along focusing on their daily jobs.